• Skip to primary navigation

 %Murgir Jhol

-However, Maa does not use Kashmiri Red Chilli in her cooking but I prefer to use it since it is milder than normal Chilli powder and gives amazing color to the gravy and I don't have a Deckchi available in my kitchen so I use my Futura utensil for cooking Murgir Jhol.
+On the other hand, my mother doesn't use Kashmiri Red Chilli in her cooking, but I personally like to use it because it's not as spicy as regular Chilli powder and adds a beautiful color to the gravy.
+Unfortunately, I don't have a Dekchi in my kitchen, so I use my Futura utensil to cook Murgir Jhol.

 Robibarer Murgir Jhol from my Mother's Kitchen!